Tower of Hercules: Construction and history

-In 1788, the surviving 34 m tower core was given a neoclassical restoration, including a new 21 m fourth story.
+In 1788, the surviving 34 m tower core was given a neoclassical restoration, including a new 21 m fourth storey.
 The restoration was undertaken by naval engineer Eustaquio Giannini during the reign of Charles III of Spain, and was finished in 1791.
 UNESCO praised the work: "The Tower of Hercules was restored in the 18th century in an exemplary manner, which has protected the central core of the original Roman monument while restoring its technical functions".
-Within, the much-repaired Roman and medieval masonry may be inspected.
+Within, the much-repaired Roman and medieval masonry remains visible.

 The Romans who conquered this region of Spain believed it to be, in a figurative sense, the end of the Earth – hence its name, Finisterra.
 This region is notorious for shipwrecks, earning it the name Costa da Morte, "Coast of Death".

 Myths

-Through the millennia many mythical stories of the lighthouse's origin have been told.
+Through the millennia, many mythical stories of the lighthouse's origin have been told.
 According to a myth that mixes Celtic and Greco-Roman elements, the hero Hercules slew the giant tyrant Geryon after three days and three nights of continuous battle.
-Hercules then—in a Celtic gesture—buried the head of Geryon with his weapons and ordered that a city be built on the site.
-The lighthouse atop a skull and crossbones representing the buried head of Hercules’ slain enemy appears in the coat-of-arms of the city of A Coruña.
+Hercules then, in a traditional Celtic gesture, buried the head of Geryon with his weapons and ordered that a city be built on the site.
+The lighthouse, standing atop a skull and crossbones representing the buried head of Hercules' slain enemy, appears in the coat of arms of the city of A Coruña.

-Another legend embodied in the 11th-century Irish compilation Lebor Gabála Érenn—the "Book of Invasions"—King Breogán, the founding father of the Galician Celtic nation, constructed a massive tower of such a grand height that his sons could see a distant green shore from its top.
+According to another legend from the 11th-century Irish compilation Lebor Gabála Érenn—the "Book of Invasions"—King Breogán, the founding father of the Galician Celtic nation, constructed a massive tower of such a grand height that his sons could see a distant green shore from its top.
 The glimpse of that distant green land lured them to sail north to Ireland.
 According to the legend, Breogán's descendants stayed in Ireland and are the Celtic ancestors of the current Irish people.
 A colossal statue of Breogán has been erected near the Tower.

-Throughout the Middle Ages multiple naval crusading itineraries to the Holy Land mentioned the obligatory stopover at the Lighthouse.
+Throughout the Middle Ages, multiple naval crusading itineraries to the Holy Land mentioned the obligatory stopover at the Lighthouse.
 Usually, the crusader fleets would disembark there to reach the shrine of the Apostle James the Greater at Santiago de Compostela on foot.
-De expugnatione Lyxbonensi and De itinere Frisunum helped to perpetuate the legend that the lighthouse had been built by Julius Caesar perhaps by a misreading of the ancient inscription.
+De expugnatione Lyxbonensi and De itinere Frisunum helped to perpetuate the legend that the lighthouse had been built by Julius Caesar perhaps due to a misreading of the ancient inscription.